nuxt-contrib/tib/README.md

   - _workaround_: use `() => { ... }`

 ## Thanks
-- [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for lending a browserstack key
+- [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for providing a browserstack key to test with

 ## TODO
 - validation